ImZaharias/AI-Gen-Factory-QA/README.md

 This project is licensed under the MIT License.
 See the [MIT License](LICENSE) file for more details.

 ## Notes
-This repository demonstrates:
-- **Comprehensive Testing**: Thorough unit, integration, and performance testing of a full-stack application.
-- **Debugging and Optimization**: Proficiency in identifying, resolving, and optimizing application issues.
-- **Modern QA Practices**: Practical use of industry-standard tools and workflows to ensure high-quality, reliable software.
+This project was developed as part of a coding bootcamp(Coding Factory) final project to demonstrate:
+- The ability to customize and extend an existing codebase.
+- The integration of custom designs and thematic updates.